 You can only get so far without the right tools.
-This article will get you geared up to achieve a stress-free, organised and fully kitted house removal.
+This article will get you geared up to achieve a stress-free, organised and fully kitted house removals.

 These are kind of items you can buy in a DIY shop.
 It’s probably a good idea to buy multiples of these items so that people can use them simultaneously; no one wants to be the duct tape hog!

 Packing tape is invaluable when putting boxes together.
-Make sure you buy a good quality version that sticks firmly to the cardboard; some of the cheaper brands are flimsy and won’t last the full move.
+Make sure you buy a good quality version that sticks firmly to the cardboard or packing boxes; some of the cheaper brands are flimsy and won’t last the full move.

 It goes without saying that scissors are needed many times when you move house, not only for cutting tape but also for the satisfying glide when you tear open a sealed box.